Year of the Dog serial novel

 She continued grabbing clothes from her chest of drawers as Ashwin stood in the doorway to her bedroom.

 “I’m sorry, Yuina.
-I didn’t know Aunt Nell was going to pick up the landline phone at that moment.”
+I didn’t know Auntie Nell was going to pick up the landline phone at that moment.”

 Yuina sighed, pausing in her packing and running a hand through her dark, severely short-cut hair.
 “She wouldn’t have used the landline if she hadn’t had her phone off.
 Which she did because I had been calling her.”
-She turned to face him, her long, gangly arms wrapped around her slender torso, looking more like a lost teenager than an adult woman in her mid-twenties.
+She turned to face him, her long, gangly arms wrapped around her slender torso, looking more like a lost teenager than an adult woman a couple years older than Ashwin.

-“I didn’t realize things were that bad between you and Aunt Nell.”
+“I didn’t realize things were that bad between you and Auntie Nell.”

 She took off her glasses and rubbed her knuckles over her eyes.
 “I didn’t either, up until I found the note today.
 I mean, I’ve been frustrated lately, but I’ve also been really busy at work.”